Losant/losant-docs/docs/user-accounts/overview.md

 ## Linked Accounts

-Structure allows users to connect third-party accounts for use within the Structure Platform.
+Losant allows users to connect third-party accounts for use within the Losant Platform.

 ### View Linked Accounts

-Currently linked accounts are available by clicking your name in the top right of the Structure application and selecting `Account Settings` in the dropdown.
+Currently linked accounts are available by clicking your name in the top right of the Losant application and selecting `Account Settings` in the dropdown.
 Then select the `Account Links` tab.

 ![View Linked Accounts](/images/user-accounts/view-linked-accounts.png "View Linked Accounts")